domingo, 31 de agosto de 2008

 Label: Ever Records / !K7 Records

 Hazlewood's gravely baritone kicks off a bizarre fairytale experience, folding neatly into an enchanted forest of strings and electronic minimalism.
-There's a hint of
+There's a hint of Lemon Jelly amid the juxtaposition, a gentleness to the music that sits softly beneath the roughness of the vocals.

 His last recorded work, this is a fitting end to his career but a great loss to music.
 A whole album's worth of this would have been more than welcomed - and it's a terrible shame that such a thing will never be forthcoming.